humblelad/Needle/README.md

 ![Needle](https://github.com/humblelad/Needle/blob/master/img/needle.png)

 Needle is the only extension you may need to have one click access to your bug submissions across various platforms.
+No need to create any bookmark, type on the url bar and have fuss with autocomplete problems.

 Right now the list included is-
 1. Hackerone